pkhiani/pkhiani/README.md

 🔭 I am currently a Third Year Business and Computer Science student at UBC.

-⚡ I have an interest in Data Analytics, Product Management, and Technology Consulting.
+⚡ I have an interest in Cloud Technologies, Technology Consulting, and Product Management.

 📫 You can reach me anytime at pavan.khiani@gmail.com, or on [LinkedIn](https://www.linkedin.com/in/pavan-khiani/)